mariamasoliver/connect-to-ARC/Guide.md

 - Your script needs to end with the termination **.slurm**
 - Example: https://github.com/mariamasoliver/connect_to_ARC/blob/main/script.slurm

+### Before running the script
+For this specific script, you should create before running it, three folders:
+- Results
+- Out
+- Report

 #### How to run the script
 From your Home directory
  ```